How to Prepare for Prime Day 2023 as an Amazon Seller

 Product descriptions: Your descriptions should be clear, compelling, and highlight key features and advantages of your product.
 Vague or confusing descriptions that don't highlight details buyers are interested in are less likely to turn into sales.

 Product images: Be sure your images follow Amazon's image guidelines, and that they're as large and clear as possible.
-Don't just upload an image or two either.
-Instead, aim to use as many images as Amazon allows, showing your product from multiple angles, including lifestyle shots of your product in use, and pointing out key features with text.
-(Note that your main product image can't include multiple angles, lifestyle shots, or text, but subsequent images can be more varied.)
+Aim to use as many images as Amazon allows, showing your product from multiple angles, including lifestyle shots of your product in use, and pointing out key features with text.
+(Note that your main product image can't include multiple views, products inside their packaging, or text, but subsequent images can be more varied.)

 Video: If you can use videos in your listings, it's well worth adding them.
-According to SupplyKick, shoppers who watch a video on a product listing are 3.6 times more likely to buy.
+According to Amazon, shoppers who watch a video are 3.6 times more likely to buy.

-A+ Content: If you're eligible to use A+ Content on your product pages — only available to Professional sellers enrolled in the Amazon Brand Registry — be sure to use it and include extra images, longer descriptions, charts, and more product details.
+A+ Content: If you're eligible to use A+ Content on your product pages — geared toward Professional sellers enrolled in the Amazon Brand Registry — be sure to use it and include extra images, longer descriptions, charts, and more product details.
 You want to use every tool Amazon offers to promote your product, so be sure to flesh out your A+ Content.

-Brand-registered sellers should also review their storefronts, making sure they're easy to navigate and look great.
+Brand-registered sellers should also review their Amazon storefronts, making sure they're easy to navigate and look great.

 Improve Your Product Reviews

 Working on improving your product reviews can make a big impact on your sales.
-A full 79% of Amazon shoppers read reviews before they buy, so if your reviews aren't great, those shoppers may move on to the next product.
-Listings with good reviews also tend to rank higher in Amazon searches, increasing overall visibility.
-This is why it's crucial to get great reviews whenever you can.
+If your reviews aren't great, shoppers may move on to the next product.
+Plus, according to Amazon, "positive reviews improve your search ranking."
+So it's crucial to get great reviews whenever possible.

 But in pursuing those, be sure to play by Amazon's rules, because the company has strict policies regarding what sellers can do with regards to reviews.
 You can't offer compensation for reviews, directly ask for positive reviews, ask reviewers to change their reviews, or get employees or family to submit reviews.
 While that may sound like there's nothing you can do about bad reviews, there are legitimate options to help improve your review scores, including: